ZahraKhatibi/BFS-DFS/README.md

 ## Overview

 This repository includes the implementation of the Breadth-First Search (BFS) and Depth-First Search (DFS) algorithms in various programming languages.
-These fundamental graph traversal algorithms are essential tools in computer science and have a wide range of applications, from solving puzzles to network analysis.

 ## Table of Contents

 - [Implemented Algorithms](#implemented-algorithms)